Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

 \subsection{Results}

-To assess the level of negative campaigning across European states, Figure 1 shows the percentage of negative tweets by country, distinguishing between original tweets and retweets.
+To assess the level of negative campaigning across European states, Figure~\ref{fig:rt_vs_nort} shows the percentage of negative tweets by country, distinguishing between original tweets and retweets.
 As the figure shows, original tweets tend to be characterized by more negative campaigning than retweets in all countries except the Netherlands.
-This corroborates Licht et al.\textquotesingle s (2024) finding that retweets often contain non-political content such as follower spam or event links rather than political speech.
+This corroborates the finding by \textcite{lichtMeasuringUnderstandingParties2024} that retweets often contain non-political content such as follower spam or event links rather than political speech.
 While some politicians, notably Trump in the US \parencite{brookingsinstitutionHowHateMisinformation2020} and Wilders in the Netherlands \parencite{nosAnderePartijenNiet2024}, have strategically used retweets to amplify extreme viewpoints from supporters, this pattern appears uncommon across European parliamentarians in the dataset.

 Figure \ref{fig:rt_vs_nort} reveals substantial variation in the levels of negative messaging in tweets across countries, ranging from lows of 9 to 10 percent for Iceland and Ireland to highs of 32 to 37 percent for Spain and Slovenia.